The Modern Data Scientist at Netflix: Modeling and Tools in Unstable Environments

 “Everyone’s data is being affected by quarantine, whether it be retail data, traffic pattern data, grocer’s data (think toilet paper).
 Even changes in behaviors at home, increase in Netflix (wink, wink), increase in home exercise equipment and fitness.
 These shifts are a direct result of the current environment people are finding themselves in and is a reflection of the actions they are now taking because of it.

-We can’t see the future or predict something unprecedented, but what data can do is expose gaps and help us identify those gaps and use their findings to our advantage.
+We can’t see the future or predict something unprecedented, but what data can do is expose gaps, help us identify those gaps, and use their findings to our advantage.
 Especially in unstable environments, the role of domain knowledge becomes increasingly more important because your ultimate goal is to create an abstraction.

 It’s knowing where you can take shortcuts and where you can’t that will ultimately define the quality of your data findings and help to best predict the next move in these continuing times of uncertainty.